h2oai/steam/demo/README.md

 		H2O Connection proxy:
 		Python Version:                 2.7.9
 		------------------------------  -------------------------------------

+ >**Note**: After initializing, verify that the H2O cluster version is 3.10.0.3 or greater.
+Steam will not run on earlier versions.
+If necessary, follow the instructions on the <a href="http://www.h2o.ai/download/h2o/python">http://www.h2o.ai/download/h2o/python</a> or <a href="http://www.h2o.ai/download/h2o/r">http://www.h2o.ai/download/h2o/r</a> page to upgrade H2O for Python or R.

 3. Upload the Iris dataset.
 Note that in this example, Python is running from the Downloads folder, and the Iris dataset is on the Desktop: